jim-junior/jim-junior.github.io/src/components/blog/blogs/conveyor-scheduling.md

 To solve the issue of the possibility of overloading the server with tasks that require system resources than available, First i had to remove the instant execution of tasks and introduce a task queue, this would enable me to be able to incorporate a [FIFO-like](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) architecture as the base algorithm for scheduling tasks in a normal flow.
 Taking into consideration that in certain organisations, CI/CD tools are designed with the concept of having some tasks prioritized due to multiple factors, say if they would like to prioritize tasks from paying users.
 I also decided to incorporate a [Priority Scheduling Algorithm](https://en.wikipedia.org/wiki/Dynamic_priority_scheduling) as the second level algorithm.
 Lastly, I had to introduce a [constraint based scheduling](https://www.sciencedirect.com/science/article/pii/S1474667017377388) algorithm as the last determining algorithm, these constraints can be the available system resources etc. To support such a complex algorithm, I had to introduce [heuristics](https://en.wikipedia.org/wiki/Heuristic) that are computed by the Driver from a resource specification or defined directly in the resource specification.
 These heuristics can be task priority, available node resources etc.

-On the issue of horizontal scalability, I thought of a consensus algorithm in the driver runtime to ensure a distributed architecture among the Driver instances with also advantages that come with a consensus algorithm like fault tolerance and more.
-I decided to consider [the Raft Consensus Algorithm](https://raft.github.io/) mainly because of its simplicity and also its proven to work well in the Cloud Native ecosystem with projects like ETCD, Docker, Kubernetes etc using it.
+On the issue of horizontal scalability, I decided to incorprate NATS Jetsream Consumers.
+This would enable distributed processing of Driver tasks laveraging the already existing powerfull features that NATS Jetstream offers out of the box.

 ## How the Mechanism works